 Toxic Chemicals have been found in the air we breathe, the water we drink, and the food we eat, and in our body’s fat tissue, blood, and organs.
 Hundreds of chemicals in our air, water, soil and everyday products remain unregulated or inadequately tested for safety.
 Making informed consumer decisions on an individual level can reduce your own exposure but cannot eliminate it entirely.
 We need larger measures to reduce the burden of toxins in our air and water on a statewide and national scale.

-Updated: August 2015 reflecting the Massachusetts House and Senate 2015 legislative session.
+Updated: May 2016 reflecting the Massachusetts House and Senate 2015 – 2016 current legislative session.

 Chemical Safety Improvement Act – Bipartisan counterpart, or replacement, to the Safe Chemicals Act

 The Massachusetts Breast Cancer Coalition routinely provides testimony at hearings to advocate for changes to public policy to prevent the environmental causes of breast cancer.